-The Department of Counseling in the College of Health & Social Sciences at San Francisco State University welcomes you to the personal and professional growth that are a challenging and necessary part of service to our society.
+The he Department of Counseling in the College of Health & Social Sciences at San Francisco State University welcomes you to the journey toward becoming a multiculturally effective professional counselor and advocate.
 Meeting the counseling needs of our society requires understanding, patience, and risk taking.
-It is our hope that as you develop your skills in the helping relationship you will also deepen your empathy for the human condition and grow in your own self-esteem, worth, and awareness.
+It is our hope that as you develop your skills in the helping relationship you will also deepen your empathy for the human condition and grow in your own self-esteem, worth, and awareness as well as develop the skills and knowledge to address challenges facing our clients and communities.